-Prior to being selected as the MEP Director, Ms. Thomas was appointed as the Associate Administrator for the U.S. Small Business Administration’s (SBA) Office of Small Business Development Centers (SBDCs) in November 2012.
-At SBA, Ms. Thomas was responsible for program and policy development, implementation and oversight of the $113 million grants program that funds the Small Business Development Centers located in every state plus the District of Columbia, Guam, Puerto Rico, American Samoa and the U.S. Virgin Islands in more than 900 service locations.
+Between 2012-2015, Ms. Thomas was the Associate Administrator for the U.S. Small Business Administration’s (SBA) Office of Small Business Development Centers (SBDCs).
+At SBA, Ms. Thomas led program and policy development for the national SBDC network with oversight of the $113 million matched, public/private grants that funded the SBDCs 900+ service locations located in every state plus the District of Columbia, Guam, Puerto Rico, American Samoa and the U.S. Virgin Islands.

-With more than 30 years of entrepreneurial and small business development experience, her accomplished public/ private sector career demonstrate her leadership expertise as a catalyst for creating innovative partnerships and advocating economic development by supporting dynamic small business ecosystems.
+With more than 30 years of entrepreneurial and small business development experience, her accomplished public/ private sector career demonstrates her leadership expertise as a catalyst for creating innovative partnerships and advocating economic development by supporting dynamic innovative ecosystems.

-Ms. Thomas is a graduate of Leadership Washington and a former Regional Director of the Fashion Group International of Greater Washington, DC.
-She holds a Bachelor of Science degree from Drexel University and a Master of Business Administration from Johns Hopkins University.
+Ms. Thomas holds a Bachelor of Science degree from Drexel University in Design and a Master of Business Administration from Johns Hopkins University in International Business.